Helpful Herbs for Chronic Pain

 Willow bark is an anti-inflammatory herb that is believed to work as well as NSAIDs.
 It naturally contains salicylic acid, the active compound in aspirin.

-Studies show it is effective in relieving headaches, low back pain, osteoarthritis pain, muscle cramps and tendonitis.
+Studies show willow bark is effective in relieving headaches, low back pain, osteoarthritis pain, muscle cramps and tendonitis.
 A 2001 study of 78 people with osteoarthritis in the knee or hip showed that people who received willow bark had significantly less pain than those who took a placebo.

 Boswellia, like willow bark, works as well as NSAIDs and may help with managing pain from injuries, osteoarthritis and forms of anti-inflammatory arthritis.